 Wildlife Shaped by the Beauty of the Scottish Highlands

-Visitors to the beaches might have the luck of seeing dolphins frolicking near the shore.
-Furthermore, dolphin tour boats allow visitors an opportunity to encounter these creatures up close.
-Many of these creatures enjoy life in an environment with minimal interference from people.
+Beach visitors might be lucky to see dolphins frolicking near the shore.
+Furthermore, dolphin tour boats allow visitors to encounter these creatures up close.
+Many of these creatures enjoy life in an environment with minimal human interference.

 Islands and Beach Areas in Scotland’s Highlands

-Sandwood Bay has a reputation for being one of Britain’s best beaches and has a walking trail spanning four miles one way.
+Sandwood Bay has a reputation for being one of Britain’s best beaches.
+Its walking trail spans four miles one way.
 Sango Beach has similar scenery, including deep blue water and rugged cliffs that always attract attention.

 Duncansby Head features stunning cliffs with beautiful evergreen vegetation that has impressed many photographers.
 These cliffs have similarities to the Cliffs of Moher or the White Cliffs of Dover while also boasting a unique character.